| yes, instant pot yogurt is that great + drinkable yogurt YUM |

 1) Put 1 cup of water in the instant pot.
 Seal.
 Use the steam cycle to sanitize.
 Then run the outside of the insert in cold water to cool it down.

-2) Put starter on the counter top to come up to room temp.
+2) Put starter (2 T of plain yogurt with live cultures) on the counter top to come up to room temp.

 4) While the 5 minute timer is running, fill up the sink with ice water.
 Once the timer goes off, submerge the outside of the pot in the ice bath.
 Wait until the just-whisked temperature in the middle of the pot is 110.
 Remove from the ice bath.